What is Autogas? Autogas Conversion - Auto LPG Fuel vs Petrol (Gasoline)

 • Environmental benefits include reduced particulate, CO2 and NOx emissions,

-• Octane ratings over 100 allows for higher compression ratios, which can increase power output.
+• Auto LPG fuel octane ratings over 100 allows for higher compression ratios, which can increase power output.

-• The biggest negative is the extra cost involved in buying an LPG car or converting a car to LPG.
+• The biggest negative is the extra cost involved in buying an LPG car or converting a car to LPG fuel.
 However, the cost is typically recovered quickly through the realised savings.

 • In some countries it may be a bit more difficult to find an LPG service station but, in most countries, they are becoming more numerous every year.